wlonestar/Toyc-Kit/README.md

 ### Prerequisites

-Before using Toyc, make sure you have the following dependencies installed:
+Before using Toyc-Kit, make sure you have the following dependencies installed:

 - CMake
 - Ninja